luizesquivel05/luizesquivel05/README.md

 ![Banner](bannerEN.png)

-### Hello World!
-I am Luiz Esquivel, RPA Developer with 21 years of age, 5 years of experience and UFES - Administration student. 👋
+### Hello, world!
+I am Luiz Esquivel, a 22-year-old professional with 5 years of experience in the technology area, 7 years of studying technology, a lover of interdisciplinarity and a student at UFES - Administration. 👋

-🌱 I am constantly studying business process techniques and how to automate them while maintaining organizational efficiency, as well as Business Intelligence processes and tools (essentially PowerBI). <br>
+🌱 I am constantly studying business process techniques and how to automate them while maintaining organizational efficiency, as well as Business Intelligence processes and tools (essentially PowerBI).
+The goal is to achieve technological performance in companies, with the aim of combining sustainable development, achieving organizational metrics and people management. <br>

-👯 I currently work as an RPA Developer at Invertus. <br>
+👯 I currently work as Operations Director at Tech Track Soluções. <br>

 😄 Pronouns: he/him. <br>

-⚡ Hobbies: designing, writing and spending time with people who matter to me. <br>
+⚡ Hobbies: designing, writing, playing sports like basketball and spending time with people who matter to me. <br>

-✍ Professional objective: Senior RPA Developer and contribute to full organizational efficiency in companies that have values ​​similar to my way of seeing the world. <br>
+✍ Professional objective: Contribute to the full organizational efficiency of companies, aligning objectives, people and companies.  <br>

-🎍 Main knowledge: advanced skills in Office Package, modern BI tools (including Power BI) and process automation (including M Language, AutomationAnywhere, BotCity and Python), familiar with Databases (especially SQL and MySQL). <br>
+🎍 Main knowledge: advanced skills in Office Suite, modern BI tools (including Power BI), WebApp development (HTML; CSS; JS; FLASK) and process automation (including M Language, AutomationAnywhere, BotCity and Python), familiar with Databases (especially SQL and MySQL) and building/consuming APIs (RESTFULL). <br>

-🏆 Main experiences: I worked as a WEB Developer at Impacta Jovem Brasil, IT Intern and Systems Development Analyst at Inove Telecom, RPA Developer at Invertus, WEB Developer at Project GoBig and as a trainee at InfoJr.
+🏆 Main experiences: I worked as a Young Apprentice at Banco Itaú; Intern and IT Assistant at Cogna; Intern and Jr Developer at InfoX; Intern, Assistant, Developer and Manager at Inove/Invertus.

-😫 I'm currently busy with my responsibilities at Invertus and my studies at UFES - Administration.
+😫 I am currently busy with my responsibilities at TT Soluções and my studies at UFES - Administration.

 ## MY PORTFOLIO: